Most Australians support dashboard camera use

-“We surveyed more than 1,700 Australian drivers about their use of dashboard cameras and the vast majority said they were already using one or wanted to buy one for insurance matters or in situations involving violent assaults,” he said.
+“We surveyed more than 1,700 Australian drivers about their use of dashboard cameras and the vast majority said they were already using one, or wanted to buy one for insurance cases or in situations involving violent assaults,” he said.

 “I’m often asked whether dashboard camera footage is admissible as evidence in a court case, and the answer is yes, as long as the dashcam is not used to film a private activity.

 “At the end of the day, it will always be for the judge to determine the weight given to the use of dashcam footage in evidence.”

 Mr Lynch said dashcam footage could be helpful during court claims in the event of an accident but drivers must not mistake the camera as a way to actually boost safety.

 “We’ve certainly seen cases where footage, from a smartphone or CCTV for instance, has been useful as evidence and I expect we’ll start to see more and more insurance or criminal cases involving dashcam footage,” he said.